sorukumar/blog/_posts/Draft-2014-04-14-Traingle-Pentagon-Cyle-Lenght.md

 - sorukumar
 ---

 When you are looking for a peer on LightningNetworkplus, you could either form a traingle or a pentagon.
 A traingle is formed when 3 nodes open channels to each other, and pentagon is formed when 5 nodes come together to open a channel. here is an example.
-I have wondered how different or same
+I have wondered how different or same it is to open a 2 way channel ( dual funded channel), 3 way channel and 5 way channel.

 The cycle structure of a graph can impact its quality in several ways: